LavanyaPobbathi/LAMUS/README.md

 ## 📄 License

+This project is licensed under the MIT License.
 The underlying Supreme Court opinions are in the **public domain** as U.S. government works.

 ---